 Hello, guys!
 It’s Kati from Houseful of Handmade again.
-I can’t believe we are half way through January!
+I can’t believe we are halfway through January!
 Where does the time go?
 I swear just yesterday I was putting up Christmas decor and now it all gone and Valentine’s Day is knocking on the door.
 I usually don’t decorate too much for Valentine’s Day.
-We put up a wreath and a couple simple decorations for the kids.
-Instead, I use all my Valentine mojo to make fun Valentines with the kids.
+We put up a wreath and a couple of simple decorations for the kids.
+Instead, I use all my Valentine mojo to make fun of Valentine’s with the kids.
 This year I really wanted to figure out how to make a 3D paper heart box and lucky for you I did!

 Not sure why my heart was set on this 3D paper heart.
 Maybe it is because it wasn’t easy to figure out.
 I’ve always been so stubborn so if a project doesn’t work out, I tend to get obsessive and forget everything else until I win!
 After 5 different tries, I was finally able to make these adorable paper hearts work.
 Then I turned them into heart boxes so you can fill them with goodies for your loved ones.